EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * **Reserved events**: scheduled beforehand, with a pre-set budget and/or time slot.
-Most EUTC events are Reserved (Lunchtimes, Mainterms, Panto etc.).
+Most EUTC events are Reserved (Teatimes, Mainterms, Panto etc.).
 The Committee creates a calendar each year allocating certain times (usually whole weeks) to certain classifications.
-The slots in this calendar are then filled by the shows voted on at GMs
+The slots in this calendar are then filled by the shows voted on at GMs.
-* **Supplementary events: **not scheduled, unspecified budget and timing.
+* **Supplementary events:** not scheduled, unspecified budget and timing.
 Supplementary events must work around Reserved events, and can’t clash with them without permission.
 It is recommended that supplementary events are presented to the Committee at least two weeks before the Editing Deadline.
 Examples include our long-running Candlewasters new writing showcase, sketch shows, and site-specific theatre outside Bedlam.

 **Mandatory Events**